cds-snc/opencall-appelouvert/src/markdown/en/CompletedProjectsHeader.md

 # Moving at the speed of need.

-Here are some examples of the work Open Call is doing with governments across Canada.
-These projects, and all of the tools in our catalogue, can be replicated to meet the specific needs of your government department.
+Open source software can help government teams quickly create, share or reuse digital tools.

-Curious about how Open Call can help your team?
-[Get in touch](https://forms.gle/Q7PiKNZ1tapidJuP9).
+The examples below show how departments have successfully leveraged the tools in Open Call’s catalogue, or contributed solutions of their own to the community.